curv3d/curv/docs/language/Dynamic_Scoping.md

 # Dynamic Scoping

-TeaCAD supports dynamically scoped variables.
+Curv supports dynamically scoped variables.
 If a variable's name begins with `$`, then it is dynamically scoped, otherwise it is lexically scoped.

 ## What Does That Mean?
-A TeaCAD script file has an associated tree of lexical scopes.
+A Curv script file has an associated tree of lexical scopes.
 The root scope is the *builtin* scope, which contains the variables that are built in to the language.
 Under that is the file scope, and under that are smaller nested scopes that are introduced by certain syntactic